 As described earlier in this study many deficiencies have been identified during the route audit process.
 Considering the limitation of the scope of PAMP several issues will remain unsolved.
 If incorporated with another plan or program, this document may assist in resolving those problems.

-At this point, it is not envisioned that further studies will be required outside the review of this PAMP at the nominated interval.
-Further detailed investigation and design will be required for many projects and there will be a need to ensure these works are completed and that delays to programmed works are minimal when funding is made available.
+At this point, it is not envisioned that further studies will be required outside the review of this PAMP at the nominated interval unless external funding is provided.
+Further detailed investigation and design will be required for many projects.